 Something For Everyone

-The appeal of this book, written by Mark Waltz, is its application potential for both small and large churches.
+The appeal of the book, First Impressions, written by Mark Waltz, is its application potential for both small and large churches.
 No matter what our size, we want to be welcoming to people who may be walking through our doors for the first time.
 In First Impressions, Mark takes a look at what secular businesses do to attract and retain customers, then applies the same principles to the church.
 Since many of our newcomers are comfortable with the secular day-to-day world, it makes sense that we try to integrate some of these strategies to help people feel at ease while they are in our church.

 Where do you shop at frequently?